Safe Routes to School

 What is Safe Routes to School?

 Safe Routes to School (SRTS) is an international movement that has been implemented in communities throughout the United States.
-The concept is to increase the number of children who walk or bicycle to school safely by funding projects that remove the barriers that currently prevent them from doing so.
-Those barriers include a lack of infrastructure, unsafe infrastructure and a lack of programs that promote walking and bicycling through education/encouragement programs aimed at children, parents, and the community.
+The concept is to increase the number of children who walk or bike to school safely by funding projects that resolve barriers to walking, such as poor walkways, limited adult supersion or crime.
+These programs also encourage walking and biking to school as a way to incorporate a healthy, active lifestyle into a daily routine.

 How Can I help?

 - Rady Children's Hospital-San Diego welcomes the feedback and involvement of parents, guardians, school staff and other community members.
 Please talk to the school principal about your concerns.

 - For more information on SRTS, please contact Dane Lotspeich, Project Coordinator, at 858-576-1700, ext.
 3656 or via email at firstname.lastname@example.org.